crystallabs/crysterm/README.md

 The positioning and layout code is very manageable; adding new Qt-like or other features is not a big task.
 (Whether various layouts would then still inherit from `Widget` or not (like they don't in Qt) is open for consideration.)

-Finally, worth noting, there are currently some differences in the exact types or combinations of mentioned values supported for `top`, `left`, `width`, `height`, and `align`.
+Note: there are currently some differences in the exact types or combinations of mentioned value formats supported for `top`, `left`, `width`, `height`, and `align`.
 It would be good if all these could be adjusted to accept the same flexible/unified specification, and if the list of supported specifications would even grow over time.
 (For example, one could want to pass a block or proc, in which case it'd be called to get the value.)